HesamShirdel/Automated-Stock-Trader-for-Tehran-Exchange/README.md

 it is recommended to use Python platforms like Anaconda so that libraries are included by default https://www.anaconda.com/products/individual
+# Disclaimer:
+USE AT YOUR OWN RISK.
+Creators do not take any responsibility for your trading results

 # library requirements:
 Pandas